shivam6862/Map-My-Food/README.md

 ## About The Project

 Map My Food is an innovative food order app built on React, with a backend developed using Node.js and a MongoDB database.
 The app allows users to explore restaurants, browse menus, and place orders for delivery or pickup.
 With a map-based interface, responsive design, and global state management, Map My Food provides a seamless experience for users to discover and order delicious food.
 It incorporates intuitive search and filtering options and customizations for dietary preferences.
-Map My Food revolutionizes the way people interact with food delivery services, making it convenient and efficient for users to satisfy their cravings.
+Map My Food revolutionizes the way people interact with food delivery services, making it convenient and efficient for users to satisfy their cravings.It also offers a unique feature that allows new users to create their own restaurants within the app.Map My Food revolutionizes food delivery, providing convenience and efficiency for users to satisfy their cravings in a personalized way.

 Team - `shivam6862`